miracuse/miracuse.github.io/docs/classes/scoundrel/index.md

 ### <span style="color: {{ site.scoundrel_color }}">The Ranger</span>

 A catch-all term for those trained in a martial tradition popularized by the Tribes.
 [Rangers](../../more/specializations/ranger.html) are fleet-footed warriors with an affinity for the natural world.
+Their ability to control and communicate with wildlife makes them highly sought after as guides and monster hunters.